Best Travel Insurance for Digital Nomads in 2025: Your Guide

 There is a big difference between health insurance vs travel insurance – especially for digital nomads.

-They have different types of coverage that applies to different situations.
+They are different types of coverage that apply to different situations.
 Here’s a brief overview of both.

 Travel Insurance: